Akashtambe000/CalSci/README.md

 # CalSci

-This is scientific calculator to students.
+This is a scientific calculator for students.